heike/bulletxtrctr/README.md

 2. `bulletxtrctr` only works on x3p files.
 See package `x3ptools` at https://heike.github.io/x3ptools/ for ways to convert different file formats into x3p standard files.
 The NIST Research Ballistics Toolmarks data base (NRBTD)[https://tsapps.nist.gov/NRBTD/Studies/Search] provides access to  scans of bullets and cartridge cases from various case studies.

 In this tutorial, we'll work with two bullets from a single barrel of the Hamby 252 data set.
-Links to the 12 x3p files are provided in the `hamby252demo` object.
+Links to the 12 scans of bullet lands in x3p format are provided in the `hamby252demo` object.

 ```r